kanootoko/digitalModel_provision/README.md

 }
 ```

+:infrastructure_id - int, id of infrastructure
+:function_id - int, id of the city_function
+:service_id - int, id of the service name
 :infrastructure_name - string, name of infrastructure
-:function_name - string, one of the city_functions
+:function_name - string, name of the city_function
-:service_name - string, one of the service names
+:service_name - string, name of the service name
+:infrastructure_code - string, code of infrastructure
+:function_code - string, code of the city_function
+:service_code - string, code of the service name

 ### /api/relevance/social_groups